dvictor/google-smarthome-switch/README.md

 You will see some output, including
 `Forwarding  https://{random-id}.ngrok.io -> http://localhost:3000`

-(Hint: You can use the "Web Interface" link to study the payloads Google is sending to your service)
+(Hint: One of the links in ngrok output, "Web Interface" lets you study the payloads Google is sending to your service)

 1. Navigate back to the [Actions on Google Console](https://console.actions.google.com/).
 1. From the top menu under Develop, click on Actions (left nav).
 Click on Add your first action and choose your app's language(s).